jesserod/swakruby/README.md

 Overview
 ============

-This gem provides several classes useful for bioinformatics.
+This gem provides a handful of helpful ruby mixins, methods, etc.

-To install, just install the `bix` gem:
+To install, just install the `swak` gem:

-    sudo gem install bix
+    sudo gem install swak